 It is easier to endure the losses that are suffered as a result of error and misjudgment than the damage sustained by injustice.
 Inflation ministers unbearable injustice, defrauding some people and enriching others.
 It impoverishes some social classes while it bestows comfort and wealth on others.
 There cannot be any doubt that inflation derives aid and comfort from its many beneficiaries.

-Political injustice is committed from a great many motives and reasons and often makes use of legislation that goes under the name of legal tender, a perfectly innocent label for hideous wrongs.
+Political injustice is committed from a great many motives and reasons, and often makes use of legislation that goes under the name of legal tender, a perfectly innocent label for hideous wrongs.
 It appears to be harmless, indeed, when defined as “a currency which may be lawfully tendered and offered in payment of money debts and which may not be refused by creditors.”
-In reality, legal tender is no offer at all, but a forced acceptance, no tender that may be freely refused, but a legal obligation to accept a currency no matter how much its purchasing power has fallen or is expected to fall.
+In reality, legal tender is no offer at all, but a forced acceptance.
+There is no tender that may be freely refused, but a legal obligation to accept a currency no matter how much its purchasing power has fallen or is expected to fall.
 Legal tender actually denies the freedom of contract and the right to refuse acceptance of deteriorated means of payment.

 Legal tender legislation grants government unlimited power over the monetary affairs of the people just as the coinage monopoly of the state did in antiquity and the feudalization of the coinage right during the Middle Ages.
 It creates this power in democratic societies as it does in the command societies under socialism and communism.
 Government, by way of legal tender legislation, forces people to accept its own currency, grants it monopolistic position, and prohibits its discount no matter how it may depreciate.
 In short, legal tender legislation outlaws monetary freedom and paves the way for great injustice.